Gears of War 4

-Gears of War 4 is a 2016 third-person shooter video game developed by The Coalition and published by Microsoft Studios for Windows and Xbox One.
+Gears of War 4 is a 2016 third-person shooter game developed by The Coalition and published by Microsoft Studios for Windows and Xbox One.
 It is the fourth main installment in the Gears of War series, and the first mainline entry not to be developed by Epic Games.
-The game was released worldwide on October 11, 2016.
-The sequel, Gears 5, was released on September 10, 2019.
+Taking place 25 years after the events of Gears of War 3, the game’s plot, which can be played in single or co-operative play, focuses on James Dominic "JD" Fenix, son of Marcus Fenix, as he and his allies take on the Swarm, a new threat related to the Locusts.

 Upon release, the game received generally positive reviews, with critics praising the game's combat, visuals and set pieces, while criticism was directed towards the campaign and writing.

-The game was also the first Gears of War title since the original to be released for Windows.
+A sequel, Gears 5, was released on September 10, 2019.

 Gameplay

 Many gameplay elements from the previous games are reintroduced, along with new elements such as the Dropshot weapon that fires explosive drills and the Buzzkill that fires ricocheting sawblades at enemies.
 Players can also perform a short distance shoulder charge, knocking enemies off balance and enemies can also pull players out of cover and perform their own takedowns.
 The game features 4 categories of weather: from heavy breeze (trees, leaves, dust kicking up) and can grow into violent category 3 windstorms that can affect combat and weapon usage.

 Like previous entries in the series, the story campaign can be played through co-operatively with a second player in a local or online co-operative mode.